scotty-c/kubecon/keda/README.md

  - [Porter](https://porter.sh/)
  - [Docker](https://www.docker.com/)

-Install Porter, Docker and Golang as per the instructions above
+Install Porter and Docker as per the instructions above

 Now we are ready to build the bundle